Intentionally Defective Grantor Trust: What You Need to Know

 The generally accepted trust principle regarding IDGT distributions is that the trustee of an IDGT is permitted to withhold distributions to trust beneficiaries that face a known creditor.

-Under President Biden and the current sitting congressmen and women, some upcoming changes may impact your estate planning and use of an Intentionally Defective Grantor Trust.
+Some upcoming changes may impact your estate planning and use of an Intentionally Defective Grantor Trust.
 Below are the possibilities that may force you to change your plan depending on your assets and desires:

 - Reduction in the estate tax exemption to $3.5 million